Webinar

 How inflation can impact your portfolio

-At a time when inflation began to slow from its peak in mid-2022, stocks performed better.
-In early 2024, the S&P 500 stock index reached new highs.
-While bond yields are below peak levels reached in October 2023, the bond market continues to offer attractive yields for long-term investors.
-Although yields on some shorter-term securities exceed yields of some longer-term bonds, Haworth says investors should consider placing more emphasis on their ultimate portfolio goals.
-“It may be an appropriate time to move money out of short-term vehicles and focus on positioning your portfolio in assets, such as stocks and longer-term bonds, that can help you achieve your ultimate financial objectives in the years to come.”
+Once inflation began to slow from its peak in mid-2022, stocks performed better.
+In 2024, the S&P 500 has repeatedly reached new record highs.
+The bond market continues to offer attractive yields for long-term investors, though lower than 2023’s peak levels.
+Although yields on some shorter-term securities exceed yields of some longer-term bonds, Haworth says investors should consider placing more emphasis on their long-term portfolio goals.
+“It’s an appropriate time to move money out of short-term vehicles and focus on positioning your portfolio in assets, such as stocks and longer-term bonds, that can help you achieve your ultimate financial objectives in the years to come.”

 Generally, a consistent long-term strategy tends to work to the benefit of most investors.
-This likely precludes any dramatic changes to your asset allocation strategy in response to persistently elevated inflation.
+This likely precludes any dramatic changes to your asset allocation strategy in response to today’s capital market environment.

 Be sure to talk with your financial professional about what steps may be most appropriate for your situation.